gatech-arcs/drupal-people-migrate/Migration-example-info.md

 * **title:** An easy property to start with, we just assign the _Title_ column of the CSV as the _title_ property of the node.
 * **sticky:** Though Drupal can apply the default value for this property if we skip it, I wanted to demonstrate how to specify a default value for a property.
 We use the _default_value_ plugin with the _default_value_ parameter to make the imports non-sticky with _sticky = 0_.
 * **uid:** Similarly we specify default owner for the article as the administrative user with _uid = 1_.
 * **body:** The _body_ is a filtered long text field and has various sub-properties we can set.
-So, we copy the _Body_ column from the CSV file to the _body/value_ property (instead of assigning it to just _body_).
-In the next line, we specify the _body/format_ property as _restricted_html_.
+So, we copy the _Body_ column from tfilehe CSV  to the _body/value_ property (instead of assigning it to just _body_).
+In the next line, we specify the _body/format_ property as '_restricted_html_'.
 Similary, one can also add a custom summary for the nodes using the _body/summary_ property.
 However, we should keep in mind that while defining these sub-properties, we need to wrap the property name in quotes because we have a `/` in the property name.
 * **field_program_level:** With this property we get to try out the useful _static_map_ plugin.
 Here, the source data uses the values _graduate/undergraduate_ whereas the destination field only accepts _gr/ug_.
 In Drupal 7, we would have written a few lines of code in a _ProgramDataMigration::prepareRow()_ method, but in Drupal 8, we just write some more YAML.
 Here, we have the plugin specifications as usual, but we have small dashes with which we are actually defining an array of plugins or a _plugin pipeline_.
 With the first plugin, we call the function _strtolower_ (with `callback: strtolower`) on the _Level_ property (with `source: Level`).
 Once the old value is in lower case, we pass it through the _static_map_ (with `plugin: static_map`) and define a map of new values which should be used instead of old values (with the `map` element).
 Done!

 With the parameters above, we can write basic migrations with basic data-manipulation.
 If you wish to see another basic migration, you can take a look at [migrate_plus.migration.program_tags.yml](config/install/migrate_plus.migration.program_tags.yml).
 In the sections below, I would explain how to do some complex tasks like importing taxonomy terms and their relations with nodes and uploading files / images and associating them with their relevant nodes.

-# Migrating taxonomy terms
+## Migrating taxonomy terms

 This section is about migrating relations between two entities.
 Before jumping to this section, one must ensure that a migration has already been written to import the target entities.
 In our example, we wish to associate _tags_ (taxonomy terms) to _academic programs_ (nodes).
 For that, we need to import taxonomy terms and we do that in [migrate_plus.migration.program_tags.yml](config/install/migrate_plus.migration.program_tags.yml).
 In the migration for _tags_ data, we use the tag text as a unique key for the tags.
 This is because: